Guardians vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has collected 112 hits with 24 doubles, a triple, 21 home runs and 42 walks.
-He has driven in 54 runs with 39 stolen bases.
+- Acuna has recorded 113 hits with 24 doubles, a triple, 21 home runs and 42 walks.
+He has driven in 54 runs with 40 stolen bases.

-- Acuna has hit safely in 13 straight games.
-In his last 10 outings he is batting .410 with three doubles, six home runs, five walks and eight RBI.
+- Acuna will look for his 15th straight game with a hit in this contest.
+In his last 10 games he is batting .421 with three doubles, six home runs, five walks and eight RBI.

 Acuna Recent Games